• Home

 In this post, I’m sharing my top 5 roses for a cottage garden.
 If you are looking for cottage garden roses to add romance and beauty to your front or back yard, this is for you.

-Most of the roses I have are purchased online, some are through local nurseries.
+Most of these country garden roses I’m growing are purchased online, some are through local nurseries.
 My favorite online source is Heirloom Roses.
 In fact, I have purchased several rose plants from them.

 All of my roses in the list are repeat bloomers.
 I’m in a warm region, zone 9-10, so they bloom from spring all the way to fall.